Agingold/hello-world/README.md

 Hello World!

-I'm just an animal looking for a home and, Share the same space for a minute or two.
+I'm just an animal looking for a home and, share the same space for a minute or two.